House sends debt limit hike to Biden, avoiding unprecedented default - NewsBreak

 A default would have immense fallout on global financial markets built upon the bedrock safety of U.S. government debt.
 Routine government payments to Social Security beneficiaries, disabled veterans and active-duty military personnel would also be called into question.

 The relief provided by passage of the legislation will only be temporary though, forcing Congress to revisit the issue in December — a time when lawmakers will also be laboring to complete federal spending bills and avoid a damaging government shutdown.
-The yearend backlog raises risks for both parties and threatens a tumultuous close to Biden’s first year in office.Jon Gruden has honor revoked by Tampa Bay Buccaneers
+The yearend backlog raises risks for both parties and threatens a tumultuous close to Biden’s first year in office.Jon Gruden out as Raiders head coach

 “I’m glad that this at least allows us to prevent a totally self-made and utterly preventable economic catastrophe as we work on a longer-term plan,” said Rep. Jim McGovern, D-Mass.